Alistair Benn

 How to Buy a VAT Free Car:

-When it comes to buying a car that is VAT reclaimable, you have three potential options to buy:
+When it comes to buying a car that is VAT deductible, you have two potential options to buy:

 We are frequently asked to assist at this point when an individual has discovered that the dealer is not willing to support them.
 We are told of experiences where the reclaim process is being asked to submit information over and above the standard claim procedure.
 This can be an attempt to over complicate the reclaim to the point that you simply give up reclaiming your VAT with the supplier then claiming it as profit on their bottom line.
 This is not uncommon and a problem we see all too often and is a sad consequence of not being in the country and people trying to take advantage of that position.